PeraltaFrian/photo-sharing/README.md

 # Structure
 - /public: Contains frontend HTML,CSS, JS
-- /certs: SSL certificates (self-signed for dev)
+- /certs: SSL certificates (self-signed for dev and not included in repo)
 - server.js: Main Express app with routing, HTTPS, caching, and security
 - .env: Environment config (not included in repo)